deepakmageget/Dynamic-Delivery-Time-Options/README.md

 # Delivery Date and Delivery Time Extension in magento2 (Behalf of Frequency Minutes)
 Delivery Date and Delivery Time Module | Delivery Date and Delivery Time Extension in magento2 (Behalf of Frequency Minutes)

 # ![WebApp](https://i.ibb.co/G9FhFm7/Screenshot-3.png)
 # Extension Description
 <table>
 <tr>
 <td>
   This is module for use to Delivery Date and Delivery Time of your magento2 store customer service .
+Generate Dynamic Delivery Time Options Behalf of Frequency Minutes
 </td>
 </tr>
 </table>